alexnelsone/centralizedlogging.io/04-configuring-Landing-Zone-Accelerator.md

 We are going to stop here with the security-config.yaml for the same reasons as the network-config.yaml.
 We will come back to it later and add more configurations.

-Let's go ahead and check the files back in and trigger the pipeline to run again.
+Before we check in the files to our repository, we'll run some tests to check them.
+We will get into that in the next section.
 All the updated files up to this point are in the 01-sample-configurations directory.